dotnet/AspNetCore.Docs/aspnetcore/blazor/components/class-libraries.md

 ::: moniker range=">= aspnetcore-5.0"

-If the **Support pages and views** check box is selected to support pages and views when generating the RCL from the template:
+If the **Support pages and views** checkbox is selected to support pages and views when generating the RCL from the template:

 * Add an `_Imports.razor` file to root of the generated RCL project with the following contents to enable Razor component authoring: